-Working away from the school premises - electronic working.
-Where possible, confidential data should be accessed via Trust owned devices, however, there may be occasions where the [CEO/Trust IT Director/Headteacher (insert others)] may authorise use of personal devices such as reviewing email on a personal phone.
-Where this is authorised, the Trust/School will enforce security measures on the device, or on the access (for example, multi-factor authentication, PIN code and encryption requirements on mobile device, selective wipe of email).
+13.3.6 Working away from the school premises - electronic working.
+Where possible, confidential data should be accessed via Trust owned devices, however, there may be occasions where the [CEO/Trust IT Director/Headteacher/staff may authorise use of personal devices such as reviewing email on a personal phone.
+Where this is authorised, the Trust/School will enforce security measures on the device, or on the access (for example, multifactor authentication, PIN code and encryption requirements on mobile device, selective wipe of email).
 This is to ensure that data remains secure.